Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 3. **"lsadump::sam"** is a Mimikatz command that specifically focuses on dumping the Security Account Manager (SAM) database from the target system.
 The SAM database stores user account information, including usernames and password hashes.
 By executing this command, Mimikatz extracts the password hashes stored in the SAM database.

 4. **"sekurlsa::sam"** is a Mimikatz command that extracts password hashes from the Security Account Manager (SAM) database in memory.
 It specifically targets the SAM and retrieves the password hashes, allowing further analysis, cracking, or other security-related activities.

+---- Lab ---

+Your task is to fingerprint the application using the tools available on the Kali machine and then exploit the machine using the appropriate Metasploit module.
+Then, use the meterpreter Kiwi plugin to extract sensitive data from the target's machine.

+Objective: Exploit the application and find all the flags.

+- Find Administrator and Student users NTLM hash.
+- Dump LSA secrets to find Syskey